AdaCore/cuda/doc/installation.rst

 If the development host is running x86_64 Linux and the target aarch64 Linux then the following tools are required:

- - An aarch64 Linux environment with CUDA drivers on the target
+ - An aarch64 Linux environment with CUDA drivers on the target.
+ - An installation of GNAT Pro, version 24.0w (20230413) or later for building the gnat-cuda bindings on the development host.
  - An installation of GNAT Pro cross toolchain for aarch64-linux, version 24.0w (20230413) or later, on the development host.

-Obtain a copy of the system libraries according to the instructions in the cross toolchain documentation and place them in a directory of your choice.
+Obtain a copy of the system libraries according to the instructions in the cross toolchain documentation and place them in a directory of your choice. **NB!** if you are going to copy the folders from target to the development host then make sure that all of the required libraries are installed on target before.

 As an example, the files can be copied form the target board as follows: